428. Rory vs. Alastair: Are we spending too much on defence?

 They're books that you will enjoy more by having them read to you properly by voices that understand weight, rhythm, and the power of a well-timed pause.

-Visit penguin.co.uk/slash trip to browse more of our audiobook recommendations or find a link in our next newsletter and start listening today on Spotify or any audio book retailer.
+Visit penguin.co.uk/slash trip to browse more of our audiobook recommendations or find a link in our next newsletter and start listening today on Spotify or any audiobook retailer.

 More recommendations to come.

-And Alistair, we're now getting on to something that we have talked about in the past, which is the Labour Party public sector reform, particularly what can happen to the National Health Service, how that could be turned around, and the question of the unions and all of this, and particularly this week, because there's been a big standoff between Angela Reiner and UNITET, the largest union in the United Kingdom, and now a threat of junior doctors going on strike against West Reating, the Health Secretary.
+what can happen to the National Health Service, how that could be turned around, and the question of the unions and all of this, and particularly this week, because there's been a big standoff between Angela Reina and UNITE, the largest union in the United Kingdom, and now a threat of junior doctors going on strike against West Treaty and the Health Secretary.

 And do they matter much less than they did when you were in government with Tony Blair, or is it pretty much the same story?

-I think if you track it back, so when I was growing up, the big trade union leaders were every bit as well known as
+I think if you track it back, so when I was growing up, the big trade union leaders were every bit as well known as all but a handful of the major politicians.
+You know, you could,

-You know, you could, they, and I'm not just talking about Arthur Scargill, the miners leader, but, you know, there was a whole range of trade union leaders who were, they were big figures, they're on the news all the time.
+they, and I'm not just talking about Arthur Scargill, the miners leader, but, you know, there was a whole range of trade union leaders who were, they were big figures that were on the news all the time.

 dispute with Unite.

 Just to explain what happened here, Unite says that they've suspended Angela Reiner from their union.
+Angela Rainer says she'd already resigned anyway.

-Angela Reiner says she'd already resigned anyway, but in a sense, it doesn't really matter whether she was suspended or resigned.
+But in a sense, it doesn't really matter whether she was suspended or resigned.

 This is a big break with the Deputy Prime Minister from the biggest funder of the Labour Party and the biggest union in the country.
+Yeah.

-Yeah, now what is also true, you talked about the difference between our time.
+Now, what is also true, you talked about the difference between our time.

 I think during our time, because